JeremieLitzler/journal/docs/2023/09/gardening-in-2022-2023/README.md

 ==January 1st, 2023==

+- I picked another trailer-full of dead leaves.
+It'll probably be the last round next week.

+==January 8th, 2023==

+- Today was the last pickup of those abundant dead leaves, which in total I gathered 12 trailer-full, equivalent to 12 meters cube of leaves.
+- We will see how I use it apart from covering the beds for winter, adding brown material in the compost and composting toilet wastes.

 ## Fragmented wood and woodchips

 Two years ago, I applied woodchips in the alleys of the garden.